 Germany is one of the few developed nations to have experienced hyperinflation during the last century.
 The Weimar period is often studied as one of the most destructive examples of hyperinflation in history.
 As a result of this period of monetary turmoil, which caused untold misery across the nation, Germans are relatively distrustful of banks and remain the most frequent users of cash in the world.
 The monetary policy of the Deutsche Bundesbank is known to err on the side of caution when it comes to managing risk and ensuring sound currency.

 German technical enthusiasts and experts have long been at the forefront of Bitcoin innovation and adoption.
 Since at least 2011, Berlin (and its Kreuzberg district in particular) has been renowned for its strong hacker culture.
 Germany has thus served as the vanguard of the Bitcoin movement across Europe – perhaps even the world.
 As demonstrated by recent Lightning Network hackathons held in Berlin in 2018, nothing has changed in the intervening years.
+Furthermore, investments into Bitcoin in Germany investment are exempt from capital gains tax if held for longer than one year.

 Our article begins with the current tax and regulatory situation in Germany.
 We then present a step-by-step guide to buying Bitcoin, which explains how easy it is for our German users to purchase bitcoins using their credit / debit cards or SEPA bank account.